hive-engine/steemsmartcontracts-wiki/Smart-Contracts-Guide.md

 When you are finished, check in all code & tests to your branch and raise a PR (to merge into the **hive-engine** branch if you are developing for Hive Engine).
 Then notify @cryptomancer on Discord that you have submitted your PR.
 A code review will be done, to ensure you are following smart contract best practices & all test cases are passing.
 Note that github itself will automatically run unit tests & lint checks to verify there are no issues with your code.

-@cryptomancer will give feedback during the code review process; you may be required to make changes if there are any potential areas of concern.
+Feedback will be given during the code review process; you may be required to make changes if there are any potential areas of concern.

-Once the code review is passed, @cryptomancer will merge your PR into the main repository and schedule your smart contract for production deployment.
+Once the code review is passed, your PR will be merged into the main repository and your smart contract scheduled for production deployment.

 ## Post-release checks